 Over the years I have known many people that have decided they are going to grow their own vegetables.
-They promptly rush to their back yard and dig up a huge section of lawn, till it up and throw in a bunch of seeds.
-They have some early success with some lettuce and maybe a few peas then then the summer arrives with all its fun distractions and before they know it that huge beautiful garden they were planning becomes a huge weed patch.
+They promptly rush to their backyard and dig up a huge section of lawn, till it up, and throw in a bunch of seeds.
+They have some early success with some lettuce and maybe a few peas then the summer arrives with all its fun distractions and before they know it that huge beautiful garden they were planning becomes a huge weed patch.

-Only 10 minutes every other day should be enough time to water, weed and harvest.
-You will be surprised how many veggies you will get and for a year or two this small garden will get you some good experience.
+Only 10 minutes every other day should be enough time to water, weed, and harvest.
+You will be surprised how many veggies you will get and for a year or two, this small garden will get you some good experience.
 Then after you have started to get the hang of things you can slowly add more space!

 If you live in North America then your garden should have as much Southern exposure as possible.
 A garden planted on the north side of any structure will always struggle.
 You need to look for a spot that gets at least 8 hours of sunlight each day, but the more the merrier!
 10 or more hours of sun is ideal!

 Make Watering Easy

 Trust me, I’ve done it.
-So locate your garden close to a water supply or make running a waterline to your new site part of your initial plans and do it first.
+Locate your garden close to a water supply or make running a water line to your new site part of your initial plans and do it first.
 If you just say “one day I’m going to put a hose bid in here” you will never get to it and your garden will always suffer from lack of water.

 Grass clippings and leaves can also be great additions to your garden soil, but be sure to only add them in the fall so that they have the winter to break down.
 Adding too much rough organic matter in the spring can rob your soil of nitrogen as the microbes in your soil try to break down the fresh material.

-A few weeks later you will have results that you can take to a good garden nursery for advice on what you need to do to improve your soil (don’t bother with the big box stores garden departments, find a good local nursery with an expert staff).
+A few weeks later you will have results that you can take to a good garden nursery for advice on what you need to do to improve your soil (don’t bother with the big box stores’ garden departments, find a good local nursery with an expert staff).